victor-likes-coding/sustainable-spaces/README.md

 - Fix redirect in property creation action to refer to the correct object that holds property data.
 - Implement image upload for new properties.
-  - Next steps: Hook a cloud storage provider and save images to provider and save link to database
 - Refactor Place API into it's own component
 - Hook a cloud storage provider to save images and save link to database
 - Refactor form into it's own component
+- Fetch images to include in property card

 Known Issues: